proveskit/Documentation/docs/overview/overview.md

 We didn't really have a whole lot of money to play with or deep engineering talent to pull it off, so we went as cheap and simple as possible.
 This manifested in even going as far as soldering Adafruit sensor breakout boards to every face of the satellite to try and save as much engineering effort as possible!

-Pleiades - Yearling was launched in January 2023 alongside Sapling - Sempervirens from the Stanford Student Space Initative.
-Despite sucessfully reaching orbit, the orbital transfer vehicle that we were hosted on suffered a critical systems failure after seperating from the Falcon 9.
+Pleiades - Yearling was launched in January 2023 alongside Sapling - Sempervirens from the Stanford Student Space Initiative.
+Despite successfully reaching orbit, the orbital transfer vehicle that we were hosted on suffered a critical systems failure after separating from the Falcon 9.
 As a result, the satellite was never deployed and is now stuck orbiting the Earth in its deployer pod.

 ![Figure 2](images/fig2.jpg)
 <p align="center">Figure 2: Yearling 1 Being Loaded into the Deployer (Credit: Launcher Space)</p>